LC1243/A30-TupleSpaces/README.md

 ## Running

 ### Contract
-<br> You should run these command in Contract directory
+<br> You should run these commands in the Contract directory

 ```s
 mvn install
 ```